prostate cancer program overview

 In May 2015, we initiated a single-center, open-label Phase 2a proof of concept clinical trial of topsalysin for the treatment of localized low to intermediate risk prostate cancer.
 We believe that the highly targeted mechanism by which topsalysin selectively destroys prostate tissue in BPH makes topsalysin a potential targeted focal treatment for localized prostate cancer.
 The clinical trial utilizes previously obtained magnetic resonance imaging, or MRI, images of each patient’s prostate mapped to real time 3D ultrasound to target the delivery of topsalysin directly into and around a pre-identified clinically significant tumor.
 A clinically significant tumor was defined in our study as, either a Gleason score 6 (pattern 3+3) and >3mm Maximum Cancer Core Length, or MCCL, or Gleason score 7 (pattern 3+4 or 4+3) < 10 mm MCCL, which is thought to have the potential to progress and would therefore warrant treatment.
 (A Gleason pattern is a grading system utilized to describe how aggressive a prostate tumor is and how likely it is to spread.
 Generally, there are five recognized Gleason histological patterns and a higher Gleason pattern indicates a more aggressive tumor.)
 Patients received a transperineal administration of topsalysin under general anesthesia at a dose higher than used in our completed Phase 3 BPH PLUS-1 trial but less than the highest dose used in our previous prostate cancer trial.
 The primary objective of the trial was to assess the safety and tolerability of topsalysin when used to selectively target and focally ablate a clinically significant tumor.
 The potential efficacy was evidenced by histological changes, indicating tumor ablation at six months following treatment.
 The clinical trial was conducted at a single center, the University College London, which is well known for the focal treatment of prostate cancer in the United Kingdom.

 A total of 18 patients with clinically significant, localized low to intermediate risk prostate cancer were enrolled in the Phase 2a proof of concept clinical trial.
-On June 9, 2016, we announced the biopsy results from all 18 patients enrolled in the Phase 2a proof-of-concept study of topsalysin for the treatment of localized prostate cancer.
+Biopsy results from all 18 patients enrolled in the Phase 2a proof-of-concept study of topsalysin for the treatment of localized prostate cancer were presented at The European Association of Urology 2017 Annual Meeting.
 The one-time administration of topsalysin was well tolerated with no serious adverse events and no new safety signals being reported.
-Topsalysin demonstrated an ability to ablate tumor cells in 50 percent of patients (9/18 patients) six months after treatment in a patient population with pre-identified, clinically significant prostate cancer.
+Topsalysin demonstrated an ability to ablate tumor cells in more than 50 percent of patients (9/18 patients) six months after treatment in a patient population with pre-identified, clinically significant prostate cancer.
 We believe that the results support advancing topsalysin into an additional Phase 2 study to confirm dosing and optimize delivery.

 All 18 patients enrolled completed the study.
 Biopsy data at six months following treatment showed that: